Eduardo Filippini

-Eduardo Filippini (born June 5, 1983, in Formosa, Argentina) is an Argentine footballer who plays for Guaraní of the Primera Division in Paraguay.
+Eduardo Filippini (born June 5, 1983) is an Argentine footballer who plays as a defender for Guaraní of the Primera Division in Paraguay.

 Career

-Although he was born in Formosa, Argentina (located near the border with Paraguay), Filippini's ancestors were Paraguayan.
+Born in Formosa, Argentina, located near the border with Paraguay, Filippini's ancestors were Paraguayan.
 After a spell with Club 2 de Mayo, Filippini returned to Guaraní in 2008.

 In 2010, after five years playing football for clubs in Paraguay, Filippini became a naturalized Paraguayan citizen in hopes of representing the Paraguay national football team.

 Personal

 His older brother, Valentín Filippini, is also a professional footballer.